gnwncpta/count-character/README.md

 # 🌿 Counting Unique Character 🌿

-I will write the Algorithm to understand the program.

-You will struggle hard for it if you first time doing it.
+> I will write the Algorithm to understand the program.
+I'm pretty sure that you will struggle for the first time if you never code this before.

 Made with <3 by Gunawan Cipta.